5 compelling benefits to consider

 Choosing a school program is an important decision parents make for their children.
 In many communities, parents have options about which school their child attends.
 So why would parents choose bilingual education?

 Bilingual education has so many powerful benefits for children as they learn and grow!
-Children who are already learning the minority language like Spanish or Chinese at home will have it reinforced and expanded at school.
+Children who are already learning the minority language like Spanish or Mandarin at home will have it reinforced and expanded at school.
 Parents gain invaluable support for their efforts.

 Children who don’t speak the language at home will gain the incredible gift of a new language.
 Parents will learn ways they can support their child’s language learning journey at home, and may choose to learn some themselves!